ivanna-pashaly/ivanna-pashaly/README.md

 </div>

 #### My favorite (QA and programming related) quotes:
-> - Everything is easy, when you know how to do this.
+> - "Everything is easy, when you know how to do this"
-> - First do it, then do it right, then do it better.
+> - "First do it, then do it right, then do it better" (Addy Osmani)
+> - “There are two ways to write error-free programs; only the third one works” (Alan J. Perlis)

 - :mailbox:How to find me:<div id="badges">

  <a href="https://www.linkedin.com/in/ivanna-pashaly/">
  <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>